 As the discs and bones in the cervical spine degenerate, they can also cause compression to nerve roots.
 This can be due to the fluid from a prolapsed disc putting pressure on a nerve, or from a condition called spinal stenosis, in which the spinal column actually narrows.
 Bone spurs also cause pressure on nerves as bones begin to intrude in places where they were not meant to be.

-These symptoms may get better with exercise and usually respond to prescription or over-the-counter anti-inflammatory and pain killing medications.
+These symptoms may get better with exercise and usually respond to prescription or over-the-counter anti-inflammatories and pain medications.

-If cervical spondylosis and radiculopathy are limiting your quality of life, contact Laser Spine Institute.
-Our minimally invasive outpatient procedures may be able to help you find meaningful relief from neck pain.
+Reach out to Laser Spine Institute today and ask for your no-cost MRI review* to determine if you are a potential candidate for our advanced procedures.
+Our minimally invasive outpatient procedures may be able to help you find meaningful relief from chronic neck pain.